A semiparametric probability distribution estimator of sample maximums: Introduction of the mixture estimators

+It is known that there are cases in which nonparametric estimators of $F$ do not work, such as when the distribution is not smooth or too variational, when the rank of the underlying structure is too high, or when the interest is in the tail of the distribution (\citealt{smith1987estimating}).
+In these cases the mixture approach is possibly more effective than the naive nonparametric one.

-Recently, the semiparametric approach, which is neither parametric nor fully nonparametric, was developed.
-We consider semiparametric approaches as ``parametrically guided'' nonparametric approaches in this study. \cite{olkin1987semiparametric} and \cite{soleymani2014bootstrap} proposed a mixed semiparametric density estimator that has the $\sqrt{n}$ consistency under the model assumption. \cite{mazo2020parametric} proposed ``the fitness coefficient'' that maximizes the estimated likelihood and referred the application to \cite{olkin1987semiparametric}'s density estimation. \cite{hjort1996locally} proposed a locally parametric nonparametric density estimator.
-It is obtained as the minimizer of the local kernel-smoothed likelihood.
-Localization was also introduced in nonparametric regression. \cite{tibshirani1987local} proposed a local likelihood method for polynomial regression estimation. \cite{loader1996local} extended the local likelihood to density estimation. \cite{hjort1995nonparametric} proposed a parametrically guided nonparametric density estimator.
-The model was extended to the case of censored data by \cite{talamakrouni2016parametrically}, and the asymptotic properties of the density estimator and the hazard function estimator were derived.
+Recently, a semiparametric approach was developed. \cite{hjort1996locally} and \cite{loader1996local} proposed a locally parametric nonparametric density estimator obtained as the minimizer of the local kernel-smoothed likelihood. \cite{hjort1995nonparametric} proposed a parametrically guided nonparametric density estimator.
+The latter approach was extended to a case of censored data by \cite{talamakrouni2016parametrically}, and the asymptotic properties of the density and hazard function estimators were derived.